mattcone/markdown-guide/_basic-syntax/emphasis.md

 ### Bold and Italic

 To emphasize text with bold and italics at the same time, add three asterisks or underscores before and after a word or phrase.
+To bold and italicize the middle of a word for emphasis, add three asterisks without spaces around the letters.

 <table class="table table-bordered">
   <thead class="thead-light">